seanhig/spa-stack/README.md

 3. [VanillaJS](ui/vanilla/)

 Each of these will implement a slightly different UI approach to the standardized API backend.

+Only the `Angular` frontend is presently complete for the current happy path.
+Additional UIs will be developed once the core API features are near complete.

 All `frontends` are hosted on `https://localhost:4200`.